What is Inhalant Addiction?

 Like any drug, inhalants cause a person to show signs and symptoms of its use.
 Some of the signs and symptoms are short-term while others are long-term behavioral, mental, and physical damage.

 Mental Inhalant Addiction Symptoms

 These symptoms make it difficult for the person to continue with normal daily activities.
 Loss of enjoyment in the presence of family or friends who don’t inhale could occur.
-The user’s life grows more dependent on getting and remaining high in order to function.
+The person who is using inhalants could grow more dependent on getting and remaining high in order to function.

 Physical Inhalant Addiction Symptoms

-The physical symptoms of inhalant abuse turn a once happy and thriving individual into a shadow of their former self.
-The physical symptoms mentioned on drugabuse.gov include:
+The physical symptoms of inhalant abuse turn a once-healthy individual into a person struggling with their physical wellbeing.
+The physical symptoms (mentioned on drugabuse.gov) include:

 Inhalant abuse disrupts the life of the user and those around them.
-But stopping the cycle of inhaling is easier said than done since withdrawal symptoms trigger the user to get a fix.
+Stopping the inhalant use is easier said than done, since withdrawal symptoms trigger intense craving.